 Moody moved the organization twice while president.
 The first move took the credit union operation to an old house near the courthouse property.
 Then in December, 1986 he moved the organization into the former National Bank of Texas building where it remains today.

-Today, with two locations now serving all Travis County residents, and thousands of Shared Branching offices nationwide, Travis County Credit Union stands out amoung small, local financial institutions with unprecidented passion for serving Travis County and a wide-reach of services to meet their needs.
+Now serving all Travis County employees and residents through their main office location, and in partnership with hundreds of credit unions presenting members with thousands of Shared Branching offices nationwide, Travis County Credit Union stands out among small, local financial institutions with unprecedented passion for serving Travis County and a wide-reach of products and services to meet their needs.